grenedalf: population genetic statistics for the next generation of pool sequencing: Tajima's D

 \todo{important unmentioned and unresolved bugs: (1) using min b for the n tilde computation seems super wrong as well.
 (2) Harmonic numbers appear in the Achaz formulae, but we plug in the “effective” number of individuals which is generally not an integer.
 But the usual harmonic numbers are defined only for integers.
 (3) the last position of a window is accidentally used as the first of the following instead.}

-Note: In version 2023-04-12 of this document, we also included a Figure where we examined the effect of the bugs that we had identified until then, by comparing values of Tajima's D with and without these bugs, for different pool sizes, minimum coverages, and window sizes.
+Note: In version 2023-04-12 of this document, we also included a Figure where we examined the effect of the bugs that we had identified until then, by comparing values of Tajima's D with and without these bugs, for different pool sizes, minimum read depths (back then, unfortunately called ``coverage''), and window sizes.
 We have now decided to remove that figure again, because with the potentially remaining open statistical issues of their approach, the comparison is rendered futile.

 As a consequence of these unresolved issues, we recommend not using this Pool-seq corrected estimator of Tajima's D, see also below.
 We hence also recommend rerunning any analyses of Tajima's D that have been conducted with past versions of \toolname{PoPoolation}, particularly if any results rely on the exact numerical values.
 If necessary, such analyses should be re-evaluated with the insights described here.